rule

 Text 44

-The spotless fame of You expanding [like a canopy] in all directions is disseminated in heaven, in the lower regions and on the earth, o Bringer of Good Fortune to All the Worlds, and is called Mandâkinî with the divine, Bhogavatî below and Ganga here on earth - it is the water from Your feet that purifies the whole universe.'
+The spotless fame of You is, expanding [like a canopy] in all directions, proclaimed in heaven, in the lower regions and on the earth, o Bringer of Good Fortune to All the Worlds.
+In the form of the water washing from Your feet that purifies the entire unverse, is that grace called the Mandākinī in the divine spheres, the Bhogavatī in the lower worlds and the Ganges here on earth.'
+(Vedabase)

 Text 45

-S'rî S'uka said: 'When His own supporters [the Yâdus] did not agree because they wanted to defeat [Jarâsandha] spoke Kes'ava smiling to His servant Uddhava with a charming use of words.
+S'rī S'uka said: 'When His own supporters [the Yādus] did not agree because they wanted to defeat [Jarāsandha] spoke Kes'ava smiling to His servant Uddhava with a charming use of words.
+(Vedabase)

 Text 46